jamesstaryi/CS4432Project3/README.txt

 Section II:
     From what I can tell everything works correctly.
     The time taken for the hash join factors in print time which I wasn't sure should be included or not.
-    Additionally, in the hash join I did not sort the records in the buckets.